wieslawsoltes/Dock/docs/dock-docking-groups.md

     DockGroup = "Tools"
 };

-// Create a flexible dockable that can dock anywhere var flexibleTool = new Tool
+// Create an unrestricted dock that only accepts other unrestricted dockables var unrestrictedDock = new ToolDock
 {
+    Id = "UnrestrictedDock",
+    Title = "Unrestricted Dock",
+    DockGroup = null // Only accepts other null-group dockables };

+// Create unrestricted tools that can only dock in unrestricted areas var unrestrictedTool = new Tool
+{
-    Id = "FlexTool",
+    Id = "UnrestrictedTool",
-    Title = "Flexible Tool",
+    Title = "Unrestricted Tool",
-    DockGroup = null // Can dock with anything
+    DockGroup = null // Can only dock with other null-group targets };
-};
 ```